andrewconnell/TrainingContent/ConnectorActionableMsgs/03 Adaptive Cards/Lab.md

     </html>
     ```

 1. In the `SendMessage` method of the the `Program` class, location the statement that creates the email message.
-Replaces the call to the `LoadAdaptiveCardMessageBody` method with a call to the `LoadSignedAdaptiveCardMessageBody` method.
+Replace the call to the `LoadAdaptiveCardMessageBody` method with a call to the `LoadSignedAdaptiveCardMessageBody` method.
 The updated statement will look as follows:

     ```csharp
         // Create the message